On How We Spend Time

 So, as we come to the end of speaking about what we could do, here’s how to make it actually happen.

 To be clear: I value safety, discretion, and integrity as much as you do.
 I screen carefully so the space between us is comfortable, not cautious.
-A 40 % deposit secures our time, think of it more as mutual promise than paperwork.
+A 40 % deposit secures our time, just as much a mutual promise as paperwork.
 Digital discretion is a pact: your private life is yours, and my boundaries are mine.
-Once that’s in place, the time we share doesn’t feel like an arrangement at all, just hours, set aside, that we get to use however we choose.
+Once that’s in place, the time we share doesn’t need to feel like an arrangement at all, just hours, set aside, that we get to use however we choose.